This guide is for new Panoply users looking to set up their first data warehouse. In this guide we cover:

 Nice work!
 At this point you’ve set up your data warehouse by importing your data, processing your data, querying your data, connecting your BI tool, and setting up alerts.

-To learn more, check out our additional reference docs, read our FAQs, or reach out to our support team.
+To learn more, check out our additional reference docs or post to the Community.